cixtor/middleware/README.md

 ## Graceful Shutdown

-A graceful shutdown can be added with the following code:
+You can implement a graceful shutdown with the following code:

 ```golang
 import (